Sleeve Gastrectomy: what is it and what can go wrong?

 Due to the nature of the surgery you will be given a general anaesthetic so that you are asleep whilst the surgery is carried out.
 Ordinarily, sleeve gastrectomy surgery generally takes between 2 and 4 hours.

 Using a small camera to guide him, your surgeon will make a number of incisions into your stomach and he will then carefully remove 70-80% it.
-Once all of the excess stomach has been removed you will be left with a tube or sleeve-shaped stomach (see image above).
+Once all of the excess stomach has been removed you will be left with a tube or sleeve-shaped stomach (see image below).

-The remaining part of your stomach will then be closed using staples or stiches.
+The remaining part of your stomach will then be closed using staples or stitches.
 During this part of the surgery there is a risk that a small hole or gap will be left in the staple/stitch line of your new stomach.
 If this happens your stomach juices can escape into your abdominal cavity causing you potentially serious, and in some cases, life-threatening harm.